ourlifeloop/marketing/src/cms/training-faqs/how-do-i-create-a-new-display.md

 ---
-question: How do I create a new display?
+question: How do I create a new Display?
 answer: >-
   - On the left-hand side within the blue panel, click on the “Displays” button.